What is the difference between Tallow & Dripping?

 How long does it take to ship my order?

-Orders from Tasmania have to leave the island so they always take a little longer.
-Our courier will give you a tracking code and you can see exactly where your order is.
+Orders from Tasmania have to leave the island so generally take a little longer.
+Our courier will give you a tracking code so you can see exactly where your order is along the way.

-Q: How do I store my dripping?
+How do I store my dripping?

-Q: How do I use my Dripping Pot?
+How do I use my Dripping Pot?